Cancer Treatment & Fertility

 Some cancer treatments can damage the testes or ovaries (reproductive organs).
 This can lead to temporary or permanent infertility (not being able to have children).

 Chemotherapy, radiation, and surgery all can have lasting effects on reproductive health.
 A child's risk depends on their diagnosis, the type of treatment, and the dose of medicine.
-But even then, doctors can't say for sure what the lasting effects will be.

 In general:

-What Are the Options for Sperm and Egg Freezing?
+What Are the Options for Fertility Preservation?

-Options like sperm banking or egg freezing can help many childhood cancer survivors start a family when they're ready.
+Fertility preservation options can help many childhood cancer survivors start a family when they're ready.

 Boys

-For boys who have gone through puberty: Sperm banking or "cryopreservation" is a common, non-invasive option.
+For males who have gone through puberty: Sperm banking or "cryopreservation" is a common, non-invasive option.
 Sperm are collected and frozen for storage in a special facility.
 Some hospitals have sperm bank programs, or you might go to a clinic that specializes in sperm banking.

-For boys and younger teens who haven't started puberty: A more experimental procedure called "sperm aspiration" might be possible.
-They'll get anesthesia to sleep through it and not feel pain.
-Then, a doctor inserts a needle into the testes to collect immature sperm cells to use later for in vitro fertilization (IVF).
+Another procedure called "sperm aspiration" might be possible.
+A small needle is inserted into the testes to collect sperm cells to use later for in vitro fertilization (IVF).
 IVF is when sperm fertilize an egg outside of the uterus, then the fertilized embryo is transferred to the uterus.

-Another possibility is testicular tissue cryopreservation.
-Doctors take testicular tissue and freeze it to try to make sperm from later.
-Its use in boys who haven't started puberty is experimental and it's not clear how well it works.
+For boys and younger teens: An experimental option is available called testicular tissue cryopreservation.
+Doctors remove a small piece of testicular tissue and freeze it.
 Your doctor can help you decide if this is an option for your son.

 Girls

 Egg freezing requires mature eggs, so it only works for girls who have gone through puberty.
 They'll take medicines that help to grow the eggs in the ovaries.
 Then, doctors do a procedure to remove the eggs.
 The removed eggs are kept frozen.
 This method requires a period of ovarian stimulation, so it may not be an option for girls whose treatment must begin as soon as possible.
 If treatment can safely be delayed, egg freezing is the best way to preserve fertility.
-Later on, these eggs can be fertilized with a partner's sperm or donor sperm to create embryos through IVF.
+Later, these eggs can be fertilized with a partner's sperm or donor sperm to create embryos through IVF.

 Depending on the type and target area of cancer treatment, doctors might be able to shield the ovaries from damage.
-They sometimes can do a surgery to reposition them so they are away from the path of radiation (called transposition).
+They sometimes can do a surgery to reposition them, so they are away from the path of radiation (called transposition).

 What Should I Ask the Doctor?